-[Schedule 11 inserted: Gazette 14 Jun 2019 p.
-1995-2005.]
+[Schedule 11 inserted: SL 2020/95 r.
+10.]

 Notes

 This is a compilation of the Water Services (Water Corporations Charges) Regulations 2014 and includes amendments made by other written laws.
 For provisions that have come into operation, and for information about any reprints, see the compilation table.